 However, drywall and the installation of drywall can be adversely affected by low temperatures.
 The problems you may encounter are:

 All materials expand when it is hot and contract when it is cold.
 Drywall is no different.
 The difference is that drywall is rather brittle.
-Sudden variations in temperature can make drywall develop cracks.
+Sudden variations in temperature can result in stresses that may make drywall board develop cracks.

 For the most part these are hairline cracks and not visible, especially if the drywall has a flexible waterproof paint or covering on it.